ghc/ghc/docs/users_guide/glasgow_exts.rst

 not clear which of the two types is intended.

-Haskell 98 regards all four as ambiguous, but with the ``-XDisambiguateRecordFields`` flag, GHC will accept the former two.
+Haskell 98 regards all four as ambiguous, but with the :ghc-flag:`-XDisambiguateRecordFields` flag, GHC will accept the former two.
 The rules are precisely the same as those for instance declarations in Haskell 98, where the method names on the left-hand side of the method bindings in an instance declaration refer unambiguously to the method of